-The Strike Uranium Project ("Strike") is located in northern Saskatchewan, approximately 25 kilometres west of Uranium City and the Company's flagship Goldfields Project.
+The 100% owned Strike Uranium Project ("Strike") is located in northern Saskatchewan, approximately 25 kilometres west of Uranium City and the Company's flagship Goldfields Project.
 Strike comprises four mineral dispositions covering an area of approximately 10,000 hectares.
 The mineral dispositions are in good standing and protected from expiry until at least July 2023.

-Clean-energy hydro power stations are available within 10 kilometres of Strike to the north, and regional airports are available at Uranium City and Camsell Portage.
-Fortune Bay expects to base operations out of Uranium City where the Company has existing operational capabilities, including vehicles, field equipment, storage buildings and core logging and sampling facilities.
+Clean-energy hydro power is available within 10 kilometres of Strike to the north, and regional airports are available at Uranium City and Camsell Portage.
+Exploration operation are based out of Uranium City where the Company has existing operational capabilities, including vehicles, field equipment, storage buildings and core logging and sampling facilities.